normalvector/ue4_pixel_art/README.md

 ![C64 in C64](/readme_assets/c64.png?raw=true "UE4 C64 iin C64")

+**Important: This repo is highly unfinished.
+The render_pixel_art PP material works nicely but for now anything else is suspect**

 A set of useful UE4 stuff for pixel art.
 When this is complete it will include using the res/palette of older machines, using grayscale images + palette, and producing the grayscale images automatically from colour sources.

 At the moment this includes: